Hosein-Rahnama/Fractal/README.md

 3. User can specify the vertical distance of the arrows from the high/low of the candles to avoid overlapping of symbols corresponding to extrema of different degrees.
 The idea for dynamic adjustment of the vertical distance was mainly inspired by the answers of tdbarnard in [**here**][2].
 The main point to consider is that we want the pixel distance of an arrow (arrow offset) to be a constant value away from a candle's high/low.
 However, this does not mean that the equivalent price distance should be constant too.
 Indeed, as the chart's scale is changed, the price distance corresponding to a fixed pixel distance will also change, which requires a dynamic distance adjustment.
 You can see the detailed implementation of this idea in the code.

 4. User can view higher time frame fractals in a lower time frame, making this a multi time frame (MTF) indicator.
 For example, user can set the indicator time frame as D1 and choose a radius of 2 for the fractals.
-Next, if user switches to M15 time frame, Fractal MTF marks those M15 bars whose high/low coincides with that of their corresponding fractals in D1 time frame.
+Next, if user switches to M15 time frame, Fractal-MTF marks those M15 bars whose high/low coincides with that of their corresponding fractals in D1 time frame.
 Note that the indicator time frame should be greater than or equal to the chart time frame, which is attached to it.
 If the user chooses an indicator time frame smaller than the chart time frame, then the indicator uses the chart time frame by default.

 <br></br>
 ![][3] \